Everything you need to know about Royal Caribbean test cruises

 These test cruises will use cruise line employees (and possibly others) to help implement and tryout these new health rules.
 The goal is to make tweaks and modifications to ensure that everything is running smoothly.

 When will test sailings begin?

-It is not clear yet when exactly Royal Caribbean may begin test sailings, but as of May 5, 2021, the CDC has provided cruise lines with instructions on how to conduct test sailings.
+On May 5, 2021, the CDC has provided cruise lines with instructions on how to conduct test sailings.